find a good offer banner 2023

 Besides Rwanda I do not think I have been in a country where the difference between the general perception of the state of affairs and the real reality of the journey has been greater than in Iran.

-There are simply unbelievably so many prejudices that smoke when traveling around Iran.
-And even though I love to travel, it's still rare that I feel like I'm coming home as a better person after a trip.
-But this is how I felt in the spring after 9 intensive days, thanks to all the openness and hospitality that was constantly met.
+It's simply unbelievable how many prejudices there are when you travel to Iran.
+And even though I love to travel, it's still rare that I feel like I come home a better person after a trip.

 Map Iran Teharan Travel